About The Collection

 The core of the collection consists of more than 500 books donated by San Antonio resident Laurie Gruenbeck in 2001.
 Gruenbeck acquired the cookbooks during her travels in Texas and Mexico over 30 years.
 The collection continues to grow through purchases and gifts.

 UTSA's Special Collections are open to all researchers.
 UTSA affiliation is not required, but we do ask all researchers to provide a photo ID prior to using our materials.
-Our Special Collections materials do not circulate, so materials must be accessed in our Reading Room on the 4th floor of the John Peace Library.
+Special Collections materials do not circulate, so materials must be accessed in our Reading Room on the 4th floor of the John Peace Library.

 To view a complete list of the collection in the Library Catalog, conduct a search for "Mexican Cookbook Collection".